data-dev/MetaData/index.md

 - **path** - a string containing the path to the table’s csv file
 - **name** - a string representing the name of the table for reference
 - **primary_key** - a string containing the name of the primary key
+- **time_index** -  a string containing the name of the time index, if one exists
+- **secondary_time_index** - a dict mapping names of each secondary time index to columns that were known at the time specified by this field
 - **headers** - boolean that is true if the table contains a header row and false otherwise.
 - **number_of_rows** - integer representing the number of rows in the table
 - **fields** - A list of field objects in the table
 - **hard_constraints** - An object containing lists of hard constraints in the table
+- **entities_to_normalize** - List of Normalize Entity Objects to use to normalize out additional tables/entities

 ## Field Object
 - **name** - a string representing the name of the field